Alaska 2024: Spring Migration in Gambell

 Coast Inn at Lake Hood, Anchorage, Alaska

 Very comfortable hotel in Anchorage & very basic lodge with shared bathrooms on Gambell.

-From Anchorage: 8 nights lodging, all meals from first night dinner through final day’s lunch, transport, guides, taxes.
+From Anchorage: roundtrip flights from Anchorage to Nome and Nome to Gambell, 8 nights lodging, all meals from first night dinner through final day’s lunch, transport, guides, permits, taxes.

 Alcohol, personal calls, laundry, and other personal expenses.